Baby Sleeping On Stomach: Risks And When It's OK

 Lastly, our daily moisturizer, Hydra Bebe Body Lotion, is packed with jojoba oil, sunflower oil, and Vitamins E and F to leave the skin soft and moisturized.

 After they’re all squeaky clean and snoozy, you can opt to read to your baby, breastfeed them, or rock them gently to lull them into slumber.
+Then, put them gently into their bed on their back.

 What If Your Baby Rolls Onto Their Stomach During Sleep?

-The good news is you don’t have to worry too much if your little one manages to roll onto their stomach while sleeping.
+And while this sight may initially cause some panic, the good news is you don’t have to worry too much if your little one manages to roll onto their stomach while sleeping.
 SIDS is significantly lower in children who’ve mastered the ability to flip themselves from back to tummy.

 When a child has enough strength to switch positions easily, they can sense trouble and better protect themselves by getting back to a safer position.